gnilk/testrunner/README.md

 }
 ```

-The above checks if the `testrunner` (`trun`) was invoked with `--parallel` (enabled multi-threaded module testing) and rejects the testing all together if so.
+The above checks if the `testrunner` (`trun`) was invoked without `--sequential` (i.e. parallel mode - which is the default mode) and rejects the testing all together if so.
 Three can be many reasons why you would like to reject testing.
-In this specific case there are memory-arenas which will run amok unless threading is very explict.
+In this specific case there are memory-arenas which will run amok.

 ## Advanced functionality
-Specifying `--parallel` allows modules to execute in parallel.
-This requires your testable code to also be able to handle this.
-The execution context is the same for all tests through out the test-run.
-Thus, if you have singleton objects or any other globally
-defined objects used in various test-modules.
-These will be accessed in parallel.

-The testrunner itself does not provide any protection for crashes in this case.
+Specifying `--sequential` turns off parallel execution of modules.
+If you debug your code through the test-runner it is necessary to switch off parallel execution
+as the main trun instance just acts as a coordinator for executing other instances running the specific tests and thus won't be able to trap your debugger properly.

-## Your Code
+# Your Code
 In your dynamic library export the test cases (following the pattern) you would like to expose.
 Compile your library and execute the runner on it.
 See `src/exshared/exshared.cpp` for details.

-### Example Code
+## Example Code
 ```c++
 extern "C" {
     // test_main is a special function, always called first